A. Yale Massey: Chief Medical Officer

-As of 1908 Massey was reported to be practicing medicine of the ear, eye, nose and throat in St. Johns, Newfoundland.
+As of 1908 Massey was reported to be practicing medicine of the ear, eye, nose and throat in St. John's, Newfoundland.

 Subsequently, Massey studied at University College Hospital in London, receiving his Licentiate in Medicine and Surgery of the Society of Apothecaries (L.M.S.S.A.Lond.) in 1913.

 Massey enlisted during World War I and served with the rank of Major in the Belgian Congo Medical Service of the Belgian Army.
 He was stationed at Coquihatville Hospital in the Belgian Congo.

 Eventually Massey became a Chief Medical Officer, a position he held until his death.
 In July 1921, the Vice-Governor General complained that Massey was not following the accepted practice of segregating his patients: he was seeing ambulatory African patients at the Hopital de la Rive where Europeans were treated, rather than at a crumbling hospital designated for Africans.

 Throughout his career, Massey continued to study, treat and write about infectious and tropical diseases such as encephalitis, onyalai, and tuberculosis, becoming highly regarded.

 He was elected a fellow of the newly formed Society of Tropical Medicine in London in 1907.

 Massey received the Chevalier de l'Ordre Royal du Lion from the King of Belgium.